IntersectMBO/cardano-node-tests/doc/stake_credential_history_tool.md

 pytest -sv cardano_node_tests/tests/test_mir_certs.py -k 'test_pay_stake_addr_from_both'
 ```

-Once the test stops we will get the stake address we are interested in by using:
+Once the test stops, we will get the stake address we are interested in by using:

 ```python
 cluster.get_stake_addr_info(registered_user.stake.address)